Storage Engine

 When data is updated:

-- The existing row versions are located
+- The existing row is located via indexes or scan

 - Indexes are updated to reflect the changes